Chess Tournament FAQ

 • How was the pizza?

-• Did you get anybody in the dodge ball game?
+• Did you get anybody in the dodgeball game?

 • Are the cookies tasty?

-• Isn't chess fun!
+• Isn't chess fun?

-• The game - Some students want to race to their parent and tell them the result.
+• The game - Some students want to race to their parents and tell them the result.
 Others prefer to move on with their day and dive into a book or gym time.
 Parental encouragement can serve as a life lesson for your child.
 Properly phrased questions can help the student get ready for the next game.

 • What did you do right in that last game? (castling, knights out in opening, captured opponents queen, etc.)